Dear TripFinder,

 Harvest Season Hours: 9am to 5:30pm Monday to Saturday, 9am to 4pm Sundays

-They don’t host U-pick apples, but one of our favorite spots in the harvest season is Lattin’s Country Cider Mill and Farm near Olympia, where each weekend in October the host a fun Apple Festival (no admission charge, $3 to park a vehicle).
+They don’t host U-pick apples, but one of our favorite spots in the harvest season is Lattin’s Country Cider Mill and Farm near Olympia, where the last weekend in September and each weekend in October they host a fun Apple Festival (no admission charge, $3 to park a vehicle).
 Take a tractor-drawn wagon ride to their pumpkin patch, then find your way through a corn maze.
 Kids will love the plethora of baby farm animals to pet.

 Got a burning travel question?
 You ask, we’ll answer.